Skip to main content

 Overview

-Equisetum arvense is a native, rhizomatous, spore-bearing perennial in the family Equisetaceae reaching 6–24 inches (15–60 cm) tall and spreading indefinitely via deep, branching rhizomes.
-This is a non-flowering vascular plant; it is classified with ferns and fern allies, not flowering plants.
-Two types of aerial stems are produced.
-Fertile stems emerge in early spring, pale tan to pinkish-brown, unbranched, jointed, 4–10 inches (10–25 cm) tall, topped by a cone-like strobilus that releases green spores.
-Fertile stems wither after spore release.
-Vegetative stems emerge shortly after, green, jointed, 6–24 inches (15–60 cm) tall, with whorls of slender green branches at each node, giving a bottle-brush or miniature-pine-tree appearance.
-Leaves are reduced to small, fused, toothed sheaths at each node.
-Stem surfaces contain silica, giving them a rough, gritty texture.
-The rhizome network extends 3–6 feet (0.9–1.8 m) deep and spreads laterally 10–15 feet (3–4.5 m) from the parent plant, with tuber-like nodules that store energy reserves.
-Rhizome fragments as small as 0.5 inch (1 cm) regenerate.
-The extremely deep rhizome system and silica-reinforced stems make this one of the most persistent native weeds in moist garden and agricultural soils.
-Toxic to horses when consumed in hay; the thiaminase enzyme in the foliage destroys vitamin B1.
+Equisetum arvense is a rhizomatous spore-bearing perennial reaching 6-24 inches (15-60 cm) tall and spreading indefinitely via deep branching rhizomes.
+The species is a non-flowering vascular plant classified with ferns and fern allies rather than flowering plants.
+Two types of aerial stems are produced during the year.
+Fertile stems emerge in early spring, pale tan to pinkish-brown, unbranched, jointed, 4-10 inches (10-25 cm) tall, topped by a cone-like strobilus that releases green spores; these fertile stems wither 2-3 weeks after spore release.
+Vegetative stems emerge shortly after, green, jointed, 6-24 inches (15-60 cm) tall, with whorls of slender green jointed branches at each node giving a bottle-brush or miniature-pine-tree appearance.
+True leaves are reduced to small fused toothed sheaths at each node and are not photosynthetic; photosynthesis occurs in the green jointed branches and the stem itself.
+Stem surfaces contain silica, giving a gritty texture that was historically used as a natural abrasive for polishing metal and wood (the source of one historical common name, scouring rush, although that name is more properly applied to E. hyemale).
+The rhizome network extends 3-6 feet (0.9-1.8 m) deep and spreads laterally 10-15 feet (3-4.5 m) from the parent plant, with tuber-like nodules that store energy reserves, and rhizome fragments as small as 0.5 inch (1 cm) regenerate.
+Hardy in USDA zones 2-9 (-50°F / -46°C).
+Foliage contains thiaminase, an enzyme that degrades vitamin B1 and causes toxicity in horses consuming contaminated hay.

 Native Range

-Circumboreal distribution: native across North America, Europe, and Asia, occurring from sea level to approximately 8,500 feet (2,600 m).
-Found in moist to wet soils along streambanks, ditches, roadsides, garden beds, poorly drained fields, and construction sites.
-Present in all 50 U.S. states and all Canadian provinces.
-One of the oldest living plant lineages, with fossil relatives dating to the Carboniferous period (over 300 million years ago).
+Equisetum arvense has a circumboreal distribution, native across North America, Europe, and Asia, from sea level to approximately 8,500 feet (2,600 m).
+Plants grow in moist to wet soils along streambanks, ditches, roadsides, garden beds, poorly drained fields, and construction sites.
+The species is present in all 50 U.S. states and all Canadian provinces.
+The genus Equisetum represents one of the oldest living plant lineages, with tree-sized fossil relatives dating to the Carboniferous period (approximately 350 million years ago).

 Suggested Uses

-Used in botany courses as a living example of a fern ally (sphenophyte), demonstrating jointed stems, reduced leaves, spore reproduction, and silica deposition.
-The Carboniferous-era fossil relatives of Equisetum reached tree size; the modern species is used to teach plant evolution and paleobotany.
-Studied in weed biology as a model for deep-rhizome persistence.
-Stems historically used as a natural abrasive for polishing metal and wood (scouring).
+The species is used in botany courses as a living example of a fern ally (sphenophyte), demonstrating jointed stems, reduced leaves, spore reproduction, and silica deposition.
+The Carboniferous-era fossil relatives of Equisetum reached tree size, and modern species are used to teach plant evolution and paleobotany.
+The species is studied in weed biology as a model for deep-rhizome persistence.
+Stems have a long historical record of use as a natural abrasive for polishing metal and wood (scouring).

 How to Identify